In this Talend section, let me show you the steps to connect Talend to SQL Server with an example.

 Within the second page, please use the drop-down menu to select the required DB Type.
 Here, we are selecting Microsoft SQL Server.

-Selecting the SQL Server will show you the following properties.
-You have to fill them to connect with SQL Server.
+Selecting the SQL Server will show you the following properties and you have to fill them to connect.

 - Db Version: Either you can choose Open Source JTDS or DB specific.

-- Login: Username to log in to the SQL Server.
+- Login: Username to log in to the Server.

 - Password: Enter the password for the above username.